systemd-cron/systemd-cron-next/README.md

 but was later [declined][] by Lennart:

 > I am not convinced this is a really good idea.
 From my perspective at least it appears that we should much rather just convert the crontabs and that's it.
 Unlike sysv init scripts the number of crontab in use (at least on Fedora) is relatively small, and very rare in third-party packages.
 >
 > Lennart

-While I'm generally agree with him, I'm not totally convinced it's always convenient to herd a bunch of separate `*.timer` and `*.service` files.
-I find convenient to have all jobs schedule in one single file, and it's more obvious to see relations in jobs scheduling if you have several jobs on sight at once.
+While I generally agree with him, I'm not totally convinced it's always convenient to herd a bunch of separate `*.timer` and `*.service` files.
+I find convenient to have all jobs schedule in one single file, and it's more obvious to see relations in jobs scheduling if you have several jobs in sight at once.

 All things considered, I think people should have an alternative here, so I decided to support the idea of systemd crontab generator.
 Though the original C implementation of crontab parser from maillist is very incomplete: it doesn't support monotonic schedules (like `@daily` or `@yearly`), it can't parse comments and environment variable settings, etc.

-Hence I decided to create **systemd-crontab-generator**.
+Hence, I decided to create **systemd-crontab-generator**.

 [published]: http://lists.freedesktop.org/archives/systemd-devel/2013-August/012591.html
 [declined]: http://lists.freedesktop.org/archives/systemd-devel/2013-September/013120.html